Exercising is one of the best, if not the best way, to lose weight. Couple that with a healthy diet and you’ll be on your way to losing a few pounds.

 Several factors come into play, including genetics, fitness level, age, weight, and environmental factors.

-Out of all these, fitness level and weight will probably have the largest influence on how much you’ll be sweating.
-Put simply, your body will need to use more energy if you’re on the heavier side, which will result in more sweat.
+Out of these, fitness level and weight will have the greatest influence on how much you’ll be sweating (i.e. your body will need to use more energy if you’re on the heavier side, which will result in more sweat).

-Your fitness level is important as well; the fitter you are, the quicker you’ll sweat.
-This has to do with the fact that your body will be more efficient at regulating body temperature compared to someone who doesn’t exercise often.
-This allows your body to cool down faster, which means you can work out for longer.
+Your fitness level is also important; the fitter you are, the quicker you’ll sweat.
+This is because your body will be more efficient at regulating body temperature compared to someone who doesn’t exercise often.
+This will allow your body to cool down faster, meaning you’ll be able to work out for longer.

 Does Sweating Help You Burn Calories? – Common Myths About Sweating

-If you Sweat, It Means That Your Workout Is More Effective
+If you Sweat, It Means Your Workout Is More Effective

 This isn’t true.
 While sweating can give you an idea of how hard you’re working, it isn’t the best measure of workout effectiveness.